kfsoftware/fabric-x-operator/docs/quick-start.md

 ```

 This creates:
-- The genesis block configuration for channel `mychannel`
+- The genesis block configuration for channel `arma`
 - Configuration for 4 consenters (SmartBFT consensus)
 - Configuration for 4 parties with their batchers, routers, and assemblers
 - Application organization configuration (Org1MSP)